katonaaron/FACE/tests/README.md

 # Test sentences

 Consider the knowledge base `ontos/fact.owl`.
-Below is a list of sentences for test the different features of the program.
+Below is a list of sentences for testing the different features of the program.

 | #   | Text                                                    | Decision | Comment                               |